 Here the green space widens into a massive area with paved and dirt walking trails, forested areas, meticulously manicured gardens and the Wilket Creek running through the middle of the property.
 A popular spot for wedding and family photo shoots, you’ll regularly see photographers snapping pics.

-You can easily spend a few hours wandering the grounds, enjoying a picnic, grabbing a bite to eat from the Edwards Gardens Café, or listening to concerts in the garden showcasing contemporary Canadian talent as part of the annual Edwards Summer Music Series.
+You can easily spend a few hours wandering the grounds, enjoying a picnic or grabbing a bite to eat from the Edwards Gardens Café.
+755 Lawrence Ave.
+E.

 Formerly known as Guildwood Park, the Guild Park and Gardens is located along the Scarborough Bluffs, about a 30-minute drive from downtown Toronto.
 There are 50 acres of gardens, wooded trails and soaring views of Lake Ontario to enjoy.